mambainspired/100-days-of-Code/README.md

 CTCI - Cracking the Coding Interview

+## Day 55 - 22 Apr 2020
+- Doing a YouTube tutorial on functional programming.
+Write JavaScript functions to understand filter, map and reduce.
+- Understood the concept of Closures in JavaScript
+- Inheritance vs. Composition - Why composition is preferred in React

 ## Day 54 - 21 Apr 2020
 - Working through the Bit Manipulation chapter of the CTCI book.